-Highwood Primary School will make provision for pupils with the following 4 kinds of need:
+Highwood Primary School will make provision for pupils within the four broad areas of need.

 Communication and interaction

 Children and young people with speech, language and communication needs (SLCN) have difficulty in communicating with others.
 This may be because they have difficulty saying what they want to, understanding what is being said to them or they do not understand or use social rules of communication.
 The profile for every child with SLCN is different and their needs may change over time.
 They may have difficulty with one, some or all of the different aspects of speech, language or social communication at different times of their lives.